VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Provides a helper methods to compute the hash.
+Provides a helper methods to obfuscate the data.

 <a name='M-Virgil-SDK-Utils-Obfuscator-Derive-System-String,System-String,Virgil-Crypto-Foundation-VirgilPBKDF-Hash,System-UInt32-'></a>
 ### Derive(value,algorithm,iterations,salt) `method` [#](#M-Virgil-SDK-Utils-Obfuscator-Derive-System-String,System-String,Virgil-Crypto-Foundation-VirgilPBKDF-Hash,System-UInt32- 'Go To Here') [=](#contents 'Back To Contents')

 ##### Summary

-Computes the hash value with specified parameters.
+Derives the obfuscated data from incoming parameters using PBKDF function.

 ##### Parameters